Let's start with the easier part - inside the car! From inside the car, you should check the following items:

 Don't forget your mot

-If you leave your MOT to the last minute you will have less time to do our MOT checklist.
+If you leave your MOT until the last minute you will have less time to do our MOT checklist.
 We can send you a free MOT Reminder 30 and 14 days before your MOT date so you will have plenty of time to get any issues repaired before your MOT date.

 Create a free MOT reminder